Apply for a parking permit

 - Visitor permit 2: $32.50

 If you have a concession card or a disabled parking permit(PDF, 60KB), your first visitor permit will cost you $10.

 How permits work

-There are 74 parking areas in Banyule, and your permit entitles you to park in the time-restricted parking zones (1 hour or greater), in front of residential properties, in your parking permit area.
-Permits do not entitle you to park in zone such as paid parking, no stopping, no parking or clearways.
+We have 74 parking areas, and your permit entitles you to park in time-restricted zones (1 hour or greater), in front of residential properties and in your parking permit area.
+Permits do not entitle you to park in paid parking, no stopping, no parking or clearway zones.

 Residential permits are electronic and linked with your vehicle registration.

 Visitor permits are a laminated holographic permit, and must be displayed on the car dashboard.